 To run the Code Compatibility Report:

-In the Current Folder browser, navigate to the folder that contains the code files you want to analyze.
+In the Current Folder browser, navigate to and open the folder that contains the code files you want to analyze.

 The report displays in the MATLAB Web Browser, showing potential compatibility issues.
 For example: